 To teach the leave command, you start with a treat in a closed hand.
 Your dog will likely sniff at it.
 Keep your hand firmly closed.
 As soon as they turn away, give them the treat.
 Remember you are helping them realize that ignoring a particular stimulus results in something good happening.
 When they are ignoring it, label the behavior with a command word of your choice, and then reward.
 Repeat.

 Your dog may offer a sit or down, that’s fine – you simply want them ignoring the treat.
 You can progress to offering a treat in an open hand or even placing the treat in front of them as they become more adept at ignoring.
 You will get to the stage where you can ask for the leave behavior, they perform and then you reward.

 Trick Two: Emergency Stop

-You want to get to the stage where you can ask for the behaviour, they stop, you can release them and then they get the reward when they get to you.
+You want to get to the stage where you can ask for the behavior, they stop, you can release them, and then they get the reward when they get to you.

 Trick Three: Stay

 The last command that can keep your dog out of danger is stay.
 Here you may need your dog to wait somewhere for you to investigate ahead of them.
 Or if you need to ask them to stop, you can then quickly follow it by asking them to stay until the danger has passed or you have gotten to them.

 To train the stay command, start with your dog in front of you in a sitting or lying down position.
 Hold your palm flat in front of them and ask them to stay.
 Reward after even just a couple of seconds.
 The aim is to increase the time between you asking them to stay and then rewarding them.
 If they are moving before you get a chance to reward them, reduce the time you wait to reward again.
 Start small with 1 second, 2 seconds, 3 seconds, and move up as they become more adept at the command.